Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

 When $\T$ is unramified over $\T_0$, the $\s$-selfdual types contained in $\pi$ form a single $\G^\s$-conjugacy class.
 When $\T$ is ramified over $\T_0$, the $\s$-selfdual types contained in $\pi$ form $\lfloor m/2\rfloor+1$ different $\G^\s$-conjugacy classes, characterized by an integer $i\in\{0,\dots,\lfloor m/2\rfloor\}$ called the \textit{index} of the~class.
 Since the space $\Hom_{\G^\s}(\pi,1)$ has dimension $1$, only one of these conjugacy classes can contribute to distinction: we prove that it is the one with maximal index.
 This gives us the following~refine\-ment of Theorem \ref{DSTTintro}.

-\begin{prop}[Propositions \ref{classesdetypesstables7} and \ref{MAINTHM3r}] Let $\pi$ be a $\s$-selfdual cuspidal representa\-tion of $\G$.
+\begin{prop}[Corollary \ref{zarathoustra} and Proposition \ref{MAINTHM3r}] Let $\pi$ be a $\s$-selfdual cuspidal representa\-tion of $\G$.
 Let $m$ be its relative degree and $\T/\T_0$ be its associated quadratic extension. \begin{enumerate} \item If $\T$ is unramified over $\T_0$, then $\pi$ is distinguished if and only if any of its $\s$-selfdual types is distinguished. \item If $\T$ is ramified over $\T_0$, then $\pi$ is distinguished if and only if any of its $\s$-selfdual types of index $\lfloor m/2\rfloor$ is distinguished. \end{enumerate} \end{prop}

-Note that, when $\FC$ is the field of complex numbers, this proposition is proved in \cite{AKMSS} in a~diffe\-rent manner, based on a result of Ok~\cite{Ok} {which is not available in the modular case.}
+Note that this proposition is proved in \cite{AKMSS} in a~diffe\-rent manner, based on a result of Ok~\cite{Ok}.
+However, the proof given in the present article is more likely to generalize to other situations.

 When $\T/\T_0$ is ramified, one can be more precise (see Proposition \ref{MAINTHM3r}): if $\pi$ is distinguished,~$m$ is either even or equal to $1$.
 It is not difficult to construct $\s$-selfdual cuspidal~re\-pre\-sen\-ta\-tions of $\G$ such that $\T/\T_0$ is ramified and $m>1$ is odd: such cuspidal representations are not distin\-gui\-shed nor $\omega$-distinguished (see Remark \ref{poussinnoir}).